reuning/kevinreuning/content/cv/index.md

 # Working Papers

+- "The Political Activities of Union Locals"

+- "Campaign Activity and Voters' Perceptions of Candidate Ideology" with Hans Hassell and Michael Heseltine

+- "Party Networks Online: Using Facebook to Identify “Us” and “Them”" with Anne Whitesell and Lee Hannah.

 - "Counting Crowds: Measuring Contentious Political Action across the United States" with Jay Ulfeder and Chris Fariss.

-- "Outside the Convention: Partisan Activism and Protestor Motivations at the 2016 RNC and DNC" with [Lee Ann Banaszak](http://sites.psu.edu/leeannbanaszak/).

 - "Shifting Coalitions: The Effect of Extended Party Networks on State Legislature Ideology"